 Of course, you can always ride the rides if you get tired of the food!

 If you are planning ahead, September really is a great time to visit Disney World.
 The crowds typically are not very heavy, the wait times are comparatively short and it is at least a little bit cooler than June or July.
 If you can plan your visit during the Food & Wine Festival, you’ll just have one extra bit of excitement for your visit!

 The menu stays the same throughout the event, which this year runs until Nov.
 13, 2017.
 Additionally, most of the kiosks are the same from year to year.
 Indeed, many of the dishes are repeated each year.
 So, if you can’t make it this year, you’ll likely find these same dishes, and more, in the future!
 Somehow, Epcot does find a way to add more and more each year.

 Overall, we recommend the Epcot Food & Wine Festival for anyone who enjoys food!
 Being a Disney fan helps, but it is not essential.
 In fact, I think that is one reason why adults love Epcot so much, in that it is not typically “Disney” in terms of princesses and fairy tales.
-You’ll certainly find some of that, but it is not the prevailing theme, like it is at Magic Kingdom.
+You’ll certainly find some of that, but it is not the prevailing theme like it is at the Magic Kingdom.

 Epcot is a celebration of technological innovation, evident in Future World, and international culture, found in the World Showcase.
 The Food & Wine Festival combines these themes for innovation in food around the world.

 A day spent at the Food & Wine Festival will be one filled with fun and unique flavors.
 And, it will probably leave you wanting even more!